LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 Progress in FYE2025 (as of March 31, 2025)

-So far, we have conducted workshops and released e-learnings on a global scale for all employees to deepen their understanding of D&I topics such as unconscious bias and psychological safety.
+So far, we have conducted workshops and released e-learning on a global scale for all employees to deepen their understanding of D&I topics such as unconscious bias and psychological safety.
 We are now focusing on the following initiatives.

-We launched a dashboard for senior managers that visualizes metrics such as LIXIL Voice inclusion scores and the ratio of women in senior roles to enable each function to monitor the impact of their D&I initiatives themselves, and take appropriate actions based on these insights.
-We also published our own ‘Leader’s Guide to Advancing D&I at LIXIL’ that shares more practical case studies.
+We launched a dashboard for senior managers that visualizes metrics such as LIXIL Voice inclusion scores and the recent ratio of female managers to enable each function to monitor the impact of their D&I initiatives themselves and take appropriate actions based on these insights.
+We also published our own Leader’s Guide to Advancing D&I at LIXIL that shares more practical case studies.
 This guide, which was designed to promote effective D&I, was developed based on external studies and incorporates internal case studies and feedback.

 Leader’s Guide to Advancing D&I at LIXIL